koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 ---------------

 <!-- note
-You can update a state imperatively and you can update a view declaratively.
+You can update a state imperatively and you can update a view declaratively, which are loose coupling.
-Mutation is only for state, not for views, which means we can write tests for state and view easily.

-Updating a state and describing a view are loose coupling.

 View is just a function.
 You can think of those like a server-rendered app.
+Mutation is only for state, not for views, which means we can write tests for state and view easily.

 But...
 Do you create an entire view with each update...?
-Do you have to keep track of the scroll position and focus management and so on?

 -->

 # 👀 = View(State)